bioinformaticsdotca/GenEpi_2018/module6/README.md

 kraken-report --db ../../module_data/kraken_db/ results_initial.txt > results_final.txt
 ```

-Let’s look at the generated text report from Kraken-report by opening a web browser on your laptop, and navigate to http://cbwXX.dyndns.info/, where XX is your student ID.
-You should be able to find the file in the following directory hierarchy `~/workspace/modules6/ex1/` and open file `final_report.txt`
+Let’s look at the generated text report from Kraken-report by opening a web browser on your laptop and navigate to **http://XX.oicrcbw.ca**, where XX is your student ID.
+You should be able to find the file in the following directory hierarchy `~/workspace/module6_exercises/ex1/` and open file `final_report.txt`.

-The output of `kraken-report` is easier to understand and interpret than the previous output we generated from Kraken, but it is still not as interactive as it could be.
-Documentation for kraken-report is available [here](https://ccb.jhu.edu/software/kraken/MANUAL.html#sample-reports)
+The output of `kraken-report` is easier to understand and interpret than the previous output we generated from Kraken (documeted [here](https://ccb.jhu.edu/software/kraken/MANUAL.html#sample-report-output-format)).
+The number on the left indicates the percentage of reads assigned to the taxonimc category listed at the very right.

-This is where Krona comes in.
-Krona generates an interactive html web page that allows hierarchical data to be explored with zooming, multi-layered pie charts and other added features.
+To summarize this information into a single interactive figure, we can use [Krona](https://github.com/marbl/Krona/wiki).

 ---
-### Step 4: Generate interactive html based report using Kraken-report.
+### Step 4: Generate interactive html-based report using Krona

+To generate a Krona figure, we first must make a file, `krona_input.txt`, containing a list of read IDs and the taxonomic IDs these reads were assigned.
+We can then run `ktImportTaxonomy` to create the figure.
+To do this, please run the following commands.

 ```bash
 cut -f2,3 results_initial.txt > krona_input.txt